cavaliercoder/cavaliercoder.github.io/_drafts/writing-a-zabbix-module-in-go.md

 * This tute targets GCC/Linux but could be adapted for other OS's and build tools

-It's also worthwhile to familiarize yourself with some background knowledge:
+It's also worthwhile to familiarize yourself with some background concepts:

 * Interfacing between C and Go with [cgo](https://golang.org/cmd/cgo/)

 * Writing Zabbix [loadable modules](https://www.zabbix.com/documentation/2.2/manual/config/items/loadablemodules)
+  in C

 * Writing [Go shared libraries](https://github.com/jbuberel/buildmodeshared)